Abstract bivariant Cuntz semigroups: Preliminaries

 A monoidal category $\mathcal{V}$ is called \emph{symmetric} provided that for each pair of objects $X$ and $Y$ there is a natural isomorphism $X\otimes Y\cong Y\otimes X$.

 In many concrete examples of monoidal categories, the tensor product of two objects $X$ and $Y$ is the object $X\otimes Y$ (unique up to natural isomorphism) that linearizes bilinear maps from $X\times Y$.
-This is formalized by considering a functorial association of bimorphisms $\mathrm{Bimor}(X\times Y,Z)$ (covariant in $Z$, and contravariant in $X$ and $Y$) such that $X\otimes Y$ represents the functor $\mathrm{Bimor}(X\times Y,\freeVar)$, that is, for each $Z$ there is a natural bijection
+This is formalized by considering a functorial association of bimorphisms $\mathrm{Bimor}(X\times Y,Z)$ such that $X\otimes Y$ represents the functor $\mathrm{Bimor}(X\times Y,\freeVar)$, that is, for each $Z$ there is a natural bijection

-One instance of this is the monoidal structure in the category $\CatCu$ of abstract Cuntz semigroups, as introduced in \cite{AntPerThi14arX:TensorProdCu}.
+One instance of this is the monoidal structure in the category $\CatCu$ of abstract Cuntz semigroups.
 We recall details in \autoref{sec:prelim:tensCu}.

-Another example is the category $\CatPom$ of \pom{s}.
-There is a natural notion of bimorphisms in $\CatPom$, and the tensor product in $\CatPom$ has the corresponding universal property of linearizing such bimorphisms; see \autoref{pgr:prelim:CatPom}. \end{pgr}
+Another example is the category $\CatPom$ of \pom{s}; see \autoref{pgr:prelim:CatPom}. \end{pgr}

 \begin{pgr} A monoidal category $\mathcal V$ is said to be \emph{closed} provided that for each object $Y$, the functor $-\otimes Y\colon \mathcal V_0\to \mathcal V_0$ has a right adjoint, that we will denote by $\ihom{Y,-}$.
 Thus, in a closed monoidal category, for all objects $X,Y,Z$, there is a natural bijection